peterbednar/conll-utils/README.md

     # update your model for the next batch of instances
     pass
 ```
-Alternatively, you can stream data directly from the file.
+Alternatively, whole data doesn't have to be loaded into the memory, and you can stream instances directly from the
+file.

 ### LICENSE